Zinggi/UnrealScriptIDE/README.md

 UnrealScript IDE Plug-in for Sublime Text 2
 ===========================

-UnrealScript IDE mainly adds better auto-completion features to Sublime Text 2 for UnrealScript and a goto declaration command.
+UnrealScript IDE adds many features to Sublime Text 2 that you'd expect from a good UnrealScript IDE.
+Fully featured object-oriented auto-completion, go to declaration, syntax highlighting, build and run, snippets and some more to name a few...

 ![Pic](http://www.mediafire.com/conv/a12c7703e035e63ecb6ff1d39b8677716286a0f50c386ac5de0329f53e3e1e3d6g.jpg)